 Deborah Baker, Ph.D.

-Deborah Baker is Assistant Director of the Counseling Center and a licensed psychologist with experience and interest in psychotherapy for anxiety and depressive disorders, personality disorders, severe and persistent mental illness, and autism spectrum disorders.
-She also enjoys running groups and workshops, and is trained in mindfulness and EMDR.
-Deborah received her Bachelor of Arts in Psychology from the Jacksonville University, her Master of Arts in Counseling Psychology from University of North Florida and her doctorate in clinical psychology from the Fielding Graduate University.
+Deborah Baker is the Assistant & Clinical Director of the Counseling Center and a licensed clinical psychologist with experience and interest in psychotherapy for anxiety and mood disorders, personality disorders, severe and persistent mental illness, and autism spectrum disorders.
+She also enjoys running groups and workshops, and is trained in Mindfulness Meditation and EMDR.
+Deborah received her Bachelor of Arts in Psychology from Jacksonville University, her Master of Arts in Counseling Psychology from University of North Florida and her doctorate in clinical psychology from the Fielding Graduate University.
 During her time off, she enjoys cooking, nature, and spending time with family.

 Christy Brown, M.A.

 Christy Brown is a licensed mental health counselor.
 She received her bachelor’s in psychology from the University of Florida, and Master of Arts in Counseling Psychology from the University of North Florida; she also has formal training in the fine arts.
 Christy is trained in EMDR therapy for the treatment of trauma, which is her specialty, and has a particular interest in exploring existential and spiritual concerns.
 In addition to the Counseling Center, Christy also works at the Women's Center of Jacksonville and has her own private practice.
 In her personal time she enjoys mountain biking, making art, and eating good vegetarian food.

 Carrie Cragun is a licensed psychologist and a member of the Eating Disorder